User Guide

 Wind Template

-Given gust information from TCRM and point exposure data the loss associated with each site is calculated using the wind template.
+Given a wind event footprint and point exposure data the loss associated with each site is calculated using the wind template.

 Here is the example wind configuration file (from examples/wind), which uses the wind template.